nihospr01/OpenSpeechPlatform-2020B/OSP Software Documentation/OSP Software Getting Started Guide - Release 2020B.md

 ([back to table of contents](#table-of-contents)) <!-- omit in toc -->
 &nbsp;

-This guide describes where to locate audio input and output sources in your macOS computer as well as using the "osp - cli" tab in the terminal to hear audio output.
+This section of the guide describes where to locate audio input and output sources in your macOS computer as well as using the "osp - cli" tab in the terminal to hear audio output.
 Describing the different settings for each of them is beyond the scope of this guide.

 1. Check, and connect, to desired audio input (mic) and output (volume).